-Your child is a member of a DEN that consists of 8-10 boys or girls, who meet according to their schedules.
-An adult Den Leader (usually a parent) is in charge of activities, which include games, crafts, trips, and lots of fun.
+Individual Cub Scouts are members of a DEN that consists of a small group of boys or girls, who meet according to their schedules.
+An adult Den Leader (usually a parent) is in charge of activities, which include games, crafts, trips, and other fun.

-Your child is a member of a PACK that consists of several dens and meets once a month.
-The adult Cubmaster leads the meetings with Scouts and parents in attendance.
-The pack meetings include lots of fun activities as well as the presentation of awards earned by your child.
+Cub Scouts are also members of a PACK that consists of several dens.
+The Cubmaster leads the meetings with Scouts and parents in attendance.
+These meetings include fun activities as well as the presentation of awards.

 Boy Scouts of America is dedicated to keeping the youth in our programs safe.
 ALL leaders are required to take Youth Protection Training when they join and then every two years.
 The Council also completes background checks on ALL registered leaders.
 Parents are encouraged to take the training, too.

 Moral and ethical decision making skills--by instilling essential values

 While many activities take your family in different directions, Scouting brings you together.
 As a parent volunteer, there are a variety of positions to fill, nay of which can fit into your busy lives.